 Best Shoes for Cricket Orthotics – Supportive, Extra Deep, and with Removable Insoles

 Has your child been diagnosed with a foot or leg condition and your medical professional prescribed a pair of Cricket orthotics by Cascade?
 Cricket orthotics are usually diagnosed for children who have low arches and are dealing with a mild to moderate degree of pronation or supination.
 This type of orthotic can place your child’s feet in a fully correctable position by providing additional arch support and heel stabilization.
 Nonetheless, to get the full benefits that the orthotics have to offer, they must be fitted in the correct pair of shoes.
-I’ll show you shortly the best shoes for Cricket orthotics based on my many years of shoe fitting experience.

 Many physical and occupational therapists refer children to the shoe store that I work for to be properly fitted for shoes, and depending on the degree of the child’s foot condition, orthotics as well.
 Over the years I became familiar with all different types of orthotic devices from full-length and 3/4 length orthotics, to braces such as SMOs and AFOs.